-Pupils attending other schools in Year 11 are able to apply for places in Year 12 at Burnside Sixth Form College.
-All applicants wishing to join the school for the first time in Year 12 are subject to the same entry qualifications as those set out above for existing pupils.
+Pupils attending other schools in Year 11 are eligible to apply for places in Year 12.
+All applicants wishing to join the school for the first time in Year 12 are subject to the same entry requirements as those set out above for existing pupils.